Eat like a Local: Signature Cambodian Street Food

-One of the ways to truly immerse yourself in the Cambodian experience is trying the best street food that is bustling through the streets.
-Hop off your Tuk-Tuk and run over to one of their many vendors.
+One of the ways to truly immerse yourself in the Cambodian experience is by trying the best street food from vendors bustling through the cities.
+Hop off your tuktuk and get ready to fill your stomach.

-Beautiful Siem Reap, has an endless amount of street vendors eagerly waiting to tantalize your taste buds with classic Cambodian delicacies.
+Beautiful Siem Reap has an endless amount of street vendors eagerly waiting to tantalize your taste buds with classic Cambodian delicacies.
 Here are some of our favourites.

 This classic Cambodian dish is steamed, cooked in curry sauce, and encased in banana leaves.
 It is commonly served with steamed rice on the side.
 It is a perfect well-balanced dish to introduce you to the flavours of Cambodia.
 This signature dish is most abundant in Siem Reap so be sure to try it while you’re there!

-For all of you that need a coffee fix, Cambodia is one place that is not short stock of providing well needed energy.
+For all of you that need a coffee fix, Cambodia is one place that is not short in providing well-needed energy.
 You can find hot or cold coffee anywhere in Cambodia, but the iced coffee is most popular from street vendors.
-The slow roast they use on the beans provide a sweeter taste.
+The slow roast they use on the beans provides a sweeter taste.
 Pick up your fill for a cheap price at any local vendor.

 In Phnom Penh?
-The capital provides some of the best street food around.
-To truly get with the locals, head over to Orussey market and buy these dishes along the way!
+The chaotic capital provides some of the best street food around.
+To truly get with the locals, head over to Orussey market, and buy these dishes along the way!

-Ready to try some of these?
+Ready to try some of these unique delicacies?
 Start your adventure to Cambodia with our group tours here!